lorenzomartino86/todolist/README.md

 Developments on the API component have been done following a TDD methodology.

+I've tried to follow the *four rules of simple design* but the work is far to be completed:
+1. Tests pass
+2. Express intent
+3. Dont repeate yourself
+4. Small pieces of code.

+I've spent a lot of time to define the overall UI components

 #### Main Technologies Used

 For the API components the main frameworks/tools used are: